 P&R Publishing (The P and R stand for Presbyterian and Reformed)

-But then there are Christian publishers owned by a larger organization.
+Then there are Christian publishers owned by a larger organization or ministry.
 For example:

 B&H Publishing Group is owned by Lifeway Christian Resources (aka the Southern Baptist Convention) And if your memories are long…B&H stands for Broadman and Holman.
-In 2015 there was a move to merge the Lifeway resources division (education and curriculum) into a tighter integration with B&H. Eventually the Lifeway name will become more prominent as new products are developed.
-For now the B&H imprint remains unchanged as their trade books division.
+In 2015 there was a move to merge the Lifeway resources division (education and curriculum) into a tighter integration with B&H. Eventually, the Lifeway name will become more prominent as new products are developed.
+For now, the B&H imprint remains unchanged as their trade books and bibles division.